 - ½ teaspoon ground allspice

-- Measure out all your herbs and spices, mix them together and store them in an airtight container with a tight lid.
+- Measure out all your herbs and spices, mix them until well combined, and store them in an airtight container for up to 6 months.